miketui/middle/OEBPS/chapters_src/21-Chapter-XI-Advanced-Digital-Strategies-for-Freelance-Hairstylists_final.md

 c) Implementing automated email marketing sequences
 d) Investing in paid Facebook and Instagram advertising

-**Answer:** b - Creating a basic Instagram business account with 3-5 portfolio images is the most appropriate starting point for Digital Newcomers, allowing them to build confidence with simple, manageable first steps.

 ### Question 2
 What is a key benefit of co-creating educational content with complementary experts?